rdalen/Boxify/docs/adapter-plate.md

 - Adapter Plate height
 - PCB orientation
-- Mounting side
+- Component side up or down
-- Component side
+- Mounting side above or below the adapter plate

 The important distinction is that the user makes these choices from **PS Enclosure**, while the Adapter Plate provides the geometry required to implement them.